Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Conclusion

 \section{Conclusion}

-In this work we present methods to facilitate robust extractive dialogue state tracking with weak supervision signals and sparse data.
-Our proposed architecture---TripPy-R---utilises a unified encoder and attention based classification heads that are conditioned on natural language descriptions of concepts to facilitate parameter sharing and zero-shot transfer.
-We leverage the predictive power of similarity based value matching as an optional, subsequent step after value extraction.
-This design choice maintains our model's value independence while at the same time allows to benefit from additional information about value candidates that might be available during inference.
-Learning from spanless labels enables us to leverage data with weaker supervision, which is undoubtedly easier to acquire than fully labeled data.
-Token and history dropout mitigate issues of pattern memorisation and train-test discrepancies.
+In this work we present methods to facilitate robust extractive dialogue state tracking with weak supervision and sparse data.
+Our proposed architecture---TripPy-R---utilises a unified encoder, the attention mechanism and conditioning on natural language descriptions of concepts to facilitate parameter sharing and zero-shot transfer.
+We leverage similarity based value matching as an optional step after value extraction, without violating the principle of ontology independence.

-Our experimental evaluation demonstrates the feasibility of training without manual span labels and the merits of our proposed dropout methods and value matching.
-We further achieved competitive zero-shot performance and demonstrated in a feasibility study that TripPy-R can learn to track a new domain by only having seen non-dialogue data.
+We demonstrated the feasibility of training without manual span labels using a self-trained proto-DST model.
+Learning from spanless labels enables us to leverage data with weaker supervision.
+We showed that token noising and history dropout mitigate issues of pattern memorisation and train-test discrepancies.
+We achieved competitive zero-shot performance and demonstrated in a feasibility study that TripPy-R can learn to track new domains by learning from non-dialogue data.
 We achieve either competitive or state-of-the-art performance on all tested benchmarks.

-For future work we plan a closer inspection of the ability to learn from non-dialogue data, potentially in a continuous fashion over the lifetime of a dialogue system.
-Our proposed expansions to the triple copy strategy DST architecture can easily be adopted by related models and we hope that the insights we provided in this work are valuable for building more robust dialogue models in general.
+For future work we continue to investigate learning from non-dialogue data, potentially in a continuous fashion over the lifetime of a dialogue system.